IssTech/tsm-scripts/README.md

 ## :scroll: License
 Feel free to use our scripts and help us to get better, but for License questions are we following the [GNU 3.0](./LICENSE)

+## :superhero: Contribute
+Feel free to fork and add your scripts, when you are done, just make a Pull Requst.
+Thanks for your support